Port St. Lucie, Florida: Transportation

 Port St. Lucie is served by the St. Lucie Transportation Planning Organization (TPO).
-The TPO is a Metropolitan Planning Organization (MPO), a federally mandated and federally funded transportation policy-making organization responsible for transportation planning, programming, and financing of State and Federal Transportation Funds for the City of Port St. Lucie.
-The TPO is governed by a TPO Board, which is composed of elected officials, representatives from the St. Lucie County School Board, and representatives from Community Transit, a division of The Council on Aging of St. Lucie, Inc.
+The TPO is a metropolitan planning organization, a federally mandated and federally funded transportation policy-making organization responsible for transportation planning, programming, and financing of state and federal transportation funds for the City of Port St. Lucie.
+The TPO is governed by a TPO board, which is composed of elected officials, representatives from the St. Lucie County School Board, and representatives from Community Transit, a division of the Council on Aging of St. Lucie, Inc.

 Air

 Vero Beach Regional Airport (located about 25 miles north of Port St. Lucie) offers regularly scheduled passenger service on Breeze Airways.
-Palm Beach International Airport is located approximately 40 miles to the south.
+Palm Beach International Airport is located about 40 miles to the south.

 Bus

-The original bus system started out as a demand response service bus in the 1990s, it only served St. Lucie County.
-Soon it expanded to a fixed route system, going to predetermined locations along a route.
-On June 3, 2002, the Florida Department of Transportation (FDOT) approved funding, expanding the bus service to Martin County, and became the Treasure Coast Connector.
+The original bus system started out as a demand-response service bus in the 1990s; it only served St. Lucie County.
+Soon, it expanded to a fixed-route system, serving predetermined locations along a route.
+On June 3, 2002, the Florida Department of Transportation approved funding, expanding the bus service to Martin County, and became the Treasure Coast Connector.
+In 2020, the bus service changed its name to Area Regional Transit; buses run on eight routes, five of which serve Port St. Lucie.